-Fitbit VS Garmin: Head to Head Comparison
+Fitbit VS Garmin: Head-to-Head Comparison

 That’s about it as far as generalized comparisons are concerned.
 We probably already mentioned all that there is to say about the brands in general.

-Looking for a mid to high-end fitness band?
+Are you looking for a mid to high-end fitness band?
 The Fitbit Inspire 2 is Fitbit’s latest offering that’s set to come out on September 25.
 But keep in mind that you can already pre-order if you want to.